 - Knee and leg injuries

-Seeing a doctor will also show the insurance company that your injuries are serious enough to need attention.
+Seeing a doctor will also demonstrate to the insurance company that your injuries are serious enough to require attention.
 They are more likely to compensate you for damages that have clear evidence.

 Contact a Car Accident Lawyer

 In a best-case scenario, the other driver’s insurance company covers all your damages.
-Sadly, it’s far more likely to receive a lowball counteroffer and have to fight for your rights to full compensation.
+Sadly, it’s far more likely you will receive a lowball counteroffer and have to fight for your rights to full compensation.
 This is where a car accident lawyer is invaluable.

 Evaluate Your Options for Compensation